nimblehq/rails-templates/.github/ISSUE_TEMPLATE/feature_template.md

 ## Why

-Describe the big picture of the feature and why it's needed.
+Describe the big picture of the feature and why it is needed.

 ## Who Benefits?